Azure/azure-quickstart-templates/quickstarts/microsoft.azurestackhci/create-cluster-bicep/README.md

 In order to deploy this template, you must have Arc enabled the server(s) and installed the mandatory extensions.
 In addition a set of permissions must be set and resources must be deployed prior running this template:

-- A Service Principal must be created that has "Contributor" and "User Access Admin" permission at subscription level.
+- A Service Principal for the Arc Resource Bridge must be created that has "Contributor" and "User Access Admin" permission at subscription level.
-- The account running the deployment must be "Contributor" and "User Access Admin" permission at resource group Level
+- The account running the deployment must be "Contributor" and "User Access Admin" permission at resource group level

+To determine the Microsoft.AzureStackHCI Resource Provider's Service Principal ID for parameter hciResourceProviderObjectId in your tenant, run `Get-AzADServicePrincipal -ApplicationId 1412d89f-b8a8-4111-b4fd-e82905cbd85d` after having registered the resource provider with `Register-AzResourceProvider Microsoft.AzureStackHCI`.

 All additional required permissions are assigned during the deployment and these are:

 - Key Vault Secret User to each of the Managed Identities of the nodes, at the Key Vault resource level
 - Connected MachineResource Manager to each of the Managed Identities of the nodes, and the Microsoft.AzureStackHCI Resource Provider, at the resource group level
 - Azure Stack HCI Device Management Role to each of the Managed Identities of the nodes, at the resource group level
 - Reader to each of the Managed Identities of the nodes, at the resource group level

 > [!NOTE]